Orey Vazhi: Production

 The film marked the debut of N. Vasudeva "Vasu" Menon as a film producer.
 Earlier, he had worked in the production department of AVM Productions.
 He later established his own studio, Vasu Studios, under which the film was produced, with K. Shankar directing.
 However, shooting took place at Gemini Studios.

 Soundtrack

-Music was composed by R. Govardhanam and the lyrics were penned by Kannadasan.
-Lyrics for the dance drama were written by Thanjai N. Ramaiah Dass.
+Music was composed by R. Govardhanam.

 Release and reception

 Orey Vazhi was released on 6 March 1959.
 The film received positive reviews from a number of critics.